 3) Breathe new life into a room with fresh flowers

-Try a hibiscus for a touch of the tropics, or a few branches of fragrant eucalyptus in the bathroom.
+Try a hibiscus for a touch of the tropics or a few branches of fragrant eucalyptus in the bathroom or just a small bouquet of fresh flowers.
 I get mine from ALDI!

 4) Unearth a hidden gem via a secondhand venue

-Try flea markets, yard sales, Craigslist, or OfferUP for furniture and home decor!
+Try flea markets, yard sales, Craigslist, Facebook Marketplace, or OfferUP for furniture and home decor!
+Someone may be getting rid of something that is just what you need for your space.

 5) Start making space for the products that make you happy and help you stay healthy